A Bijective Image Retargeting Algorithm Based on Conformal Energy: The Bijective Retargeting Algorithm

 \subsection{ROIs, line structures and boundary condition}

 ROIs and line structures can be either manually marked or automatically detected.
-For ROI detection, the saliency map is a powerful tool (\cite{itti1998model}, \cite{harel2006graph}).
-It can be calculated by the algorithm given in \cite{ren2009image}.
-We can set a threshold and select the parts whose value of the saliency map exceeds the threshold as ROIs.
-Line structures can be realized by Hough transform or other algorithms.
+For ROI detection, the saliency map is a powerful tool \cite{itti1998model, harel2006graph, ren2009image}.
+We can set a threshold to segment regions with saliency values exceeding it as ROIs. \cite{mukhopadhyay2015survey}.
+Using a more advanced network (e.g., \cite{ravi2024sam}) for ROI detection gives better results.
+Line structures can be realized by Hough transform \cite{mukhopadhyay2015survey} or other line-detecting neural network (e.g., \cite{zhou2019end}).

-The parameters in the model $r_O, R_{l_j}, \mathbf{t}_{O_i}, \mathbf{t}_{l_j}$ and boundary condition $g$ can be fixed in advance or calculated by some algorithm.
+The parameters in the model $r_{\mathcal{O}}, R_{\mathcal{L}_j}, \mathbf{t}_{\mathcal{O}_i}, \mathbf{t}_{\mathcal{L}_j}$ and boundary condition $g$ can be fixed in advance or calculated by some algorithm.
 Here, we give an initialization method to determine these parameters.

-We can use the least squares method to find the constrained map, which is the closest one to the discrete harmonic map.
+We can use the least square method to find the constrained map, which is the closest one to the discrete harmonic map.
 In other words, we can initialize these parameters by computing the approximate solution to the overdetermined system:

-where $\mathbf{n} \(f \( \mathbf{v}_\ell \)\)$ is the normal vector of $\partial D_2$ at $f\(\mathbf{v}_\ell\)$, and
+where $\mathbf{n} \(f \( \mathbf{v}_\ell \)\)$ is the normal vector of $\partial \mathcal{D}_2$ at $f\(\mathbf{v}_\ell\)$, and

-then, we can set the boundary condition as $g \(\mathbf{v}_\ell \) = f\(\mathbf{v}_\ell\), \mathbf{v}_\ell \in \mathcal{B}\(\mathcal{M}\)$.
+then, we can set the boundary condition as $g \(\mathbf{v}_\ell \) = f\(\mathbf{v}_\ell\), \mathbf{v}_\ell \in \mathcal{B}\(M\)$.